bitfocus/companion-module-roland-m5000/HELP.md

 This module will allow you to control a Roland M-5000 Audio Console.
 With a serial bridge it will also control the M-2xx, M-3xx and M-2xx models using a serial connection

 > The Roland M-5000 only accepts 1 connection at a time over ethernet.
-The serial mixer will need a serial cable and probably a null modem adapter depending on the cable.
+The serial mixer will need a serial cable (USB Prolific chipset tested) and probably a null modem cable/adapter depending on the cable.

 The serial bridge has been tested with the TCP-Serial module and the VMXProxy open source software by James Covey-Crump (on GitHub).
 The latter has a simulator which is good for testing.

+Many of the available actions on the mixr are implemented.
+There are a few missing which could be added.

 ### Configuration
 * Enter the IP address of the device in the configuration settings.
+(127.0.0.1 for serial bridge running locally)
-* The device will use TCP port 8023.
+* The M-5000 will listen on TCP port 8023.
+Set serial bridge to listen on 8023 for serial mixers.
-* There is a configuration setting for the mixer model to create the correct number of channels and function choices for each mixer variant
+* There is a configuration setting for the mixer model which creates the correct number of channels and function choices for each mixer variant
 * The polling interval to get feedback data can be set in the configuration.
 * For serial mixers you will need to set the serial bridge and the mixer serial settings to match -  115kbps tested.
 * If a fader level is requested to go above maximum or below minimum levels an Out of Range Error is shown in the log
 * There is also a bug in the Roland mixer software that sends an Out of Range Error when a MAIN fader command is sent.
 The command works but sends an error!
-* There is a configuration field to enable/disable Out of Range Errors
+* There is a configuration field to enable/disable Out of Range Errors in the log

 **Available actions:**
 * Input, User Channel Phantom Power On/Off